jleugeri/EventFiltering.jl/README.md

 This design is for example suitable for working with neural spike trains and neural filter responses.

 ## Filters
+Thus far, `LaplaceFilter`s and `GammaFilter`s are implemented.

+### LaplaceFilters
-Thus far, only `LaplaceFilter`s are implemented, defined by their Laplace Transform.
+`LaplaceFilter`s are defined by their Laplace Transform.
 They are closed under linear operations (scaling, addition, sign-inversion, subtraction) as well as convolution.

+### GammaFilters
+`GammaFilter`s are specific filters with a shape equal to the PDF of a Gamma-Distribution.
+For equal constants `α`, they are closed under convolution; for different `\alpha`s, they are automatically converted to `LaplaceFilter`s before convolution.
+`GammaFilter`s are very efficient, yet less flexible than `LaplaceFilter`s.
+For operations like addition, subtraction, negation etc. they must be manually converted to `LaplaceFilter`s.

 ## Events
 Events are represented in either an `EventTrain`, or a `FilteredEventTrain`.